 "I won't bother you anymore; I can see you're preoccupied," he waved.
 "You have a good day!"

-However, in a couple days following, he was back.
+However, a couple of days later, he was back.
 He was standing there as before, waiting for me to notice him this time.
 "I thought you said you wouldn't bother me anymore?"

 "I know," he apologized.
 "It occurred to me that I have the means to help you if you ever need any food or supplies,"